Naamen Meziche

 Naamen Meziche is a French national of Algerian origin.
-According to Pakistani intelligence, he is a leader of Al-Qaeda and is associated with terrorist groups in Europe.
+According to Pakistani intelligence, he was a leader of al-Qaeda and is associated with terrorist groups in Europe.

 Pakistani sources say that Meziche had worked closely with Younis al-Mauritani, an Al-Qaeda leader.

 Capture

 Pakistan officials captured Naamen Meziche in a raid near the border with Iran sometime in the middle of June 2012.

 Meziche was extradited to France in October 2013.